Infopisteprojekti/infopiste/documentation/backend.md

 # Backend technologies used

 The backend of the application is built with Express.
-The backend of choice is MongoDB. `Mongoose` is used to interface with the database in the backend.
+The database of choice is MongoDB. `Mongoose` is used to interface with the database in the backend.

 # Backend structure